Fetal pig: Nutrition

-No studies have found significant data regarding the mother swine’s diet and fetal pig survival rate.
+No studies have found significant data regarding the mother swine's diet and fetal pig survival rate.
 However, there is a correlation between a mother pig having a nutritious diet containing proteins, vitamins and minerals during gestation period and the survival rate of piglets.
 The correlation, however, is not statistically different.
 Weight is also not a factor of survival rate because a healthier diet does not lead to a heavier offspring or a greater chance of live birth.

 Placental development

 The placenta is used as a means of transferring nutrients from the mother to the fetus.
 The efficiency at which nutrients are transferred dictates the health and growth of the fetus.
-FRP, or fetal weight: placental weight ratio, was commonly used to determine placental efficiency.
-However, increasing FPR does not prove to increase litter size.
+Fetal weight/placental weight ratio, was commonly used to determine placental efficiency.
 Instead, a more accurate way of determining fetus growth is through certain characteristics of the placental lining.
 The placenta is made of a folded trophoblast/endometrial epithelial bilayer.
 The width and length of the placenta folds are positively related and increase as gestation progresses.

 The width of the placental folds decreases until day 85 of gestation.
 From here, the width increases with gestation and is at its largest around day 105.
 The rate at which these folds increase is negatively related to fetus size.
 Thus, greater fold widths will be seen in smaller fetuses.
 Although increasing placental fold width does increase the interaction between fetus and mother, nutrient exchange is not most efficient in smaller fetal pigs, as would be expected.
 Many other factors, including depth of placental folds, are also responsible for these interactions.